Murrstock - stock.adobe.com

 Keep these best practices in mind when creating and using Azure snapshots:

 • Don't use snapshots as a long-term backup strategy.
-Instead, use Azure Backup -- it doesn't require human interaction, which reduces human error and other risks.
+Instead, use Azure Backup.
+It doesn't require human interaction, which reduces human error and other risks.

-• custom backup;
+• Create a custom backup.

-• restore and rebuild a VM;
+• Restore and rebuild a VM.

-• disaster recovery;
+• Begin disaster recovery.

-• overwrite OS disks without recreating a VM;
+• Overwrite OS disks without recreating a VM.

-• troubleshoot VM issues.
+• Troubleshoot VM issues.

 Creating point-in-time copies manually isn't always the best method for backup, given the steps involved.
 This is where Azure Backup comes into play.
+Admins can use Azure Backup to restore the entire VM -- a process that is not automatically available with Azure Virtual Machines.
+Azure Backup functions much the same as manual snapshots.

-Create a snapshot with Azure Portal
+How do I create a snapshot with Azure Portal?

 To create an Azure VM snapshot, navigate to the Azure Portal and select Create a resource.
 Use the search function and type in "snap" to take a basic snapshot.
 This will highlight the snapshot blade.
 Click on the link to open the required blade, as shown in Figure 1.

-Azure snapshot blade
+The Azure snapshot blade.

 Figure 1.
-Azure snapshot blade
+View of the Azure snapshot blade.

 • Select the resource group to which the server belongs.